rrousselGit/provider/README.md

 This operation is O(1).
 It doesn't involve walking in the widget tree.

-Combined with the first example of [exposing a value](#exposing-a-value), this the widget will read the exposed `String` and render "Hello World."
+Combined with the first example of [exposing a value](#exposing-a-value), this widget will read the exposed `String` and render "Hello World."

 ```dart
 class Home extends StatelessWidget {